nijuyonkadesu/preemptive-impressions/homework/Git/refresh.md

 :Gdiff 0956ab904
 :Gdiff @

+# Flow: list all the files in quickfix list -> open one of them, and run difftool vertical split.
+# set modifiable if you want to do codeformat on both sides for easy comparison
+:G difftool --name-only main
+:Gvdiffsplit main
+:set modifiable

 # with delta & gh cli installed,
 # https://github.com/cli/cli/issues/6371
 gh pr diff 6389 | delta -s
+gh status # checks all repo, try it gh pr status # lists out my PRs in the current repo gh pr checkout 488 # checkout the PR branch

 ```

 ## Cherrypick